-20 Things You Didn’t Know About Sea Turtles
+20 Terrific Facts About Sea Turtles

-Hawksbill sea turtles have raptorlike jaws to reach hard to get to places in coral reefs.
+Hawksbill turtles have raptorlike jaws to reach hard to get to places in coral reefs.
 Their favorite food is sponges.

-2. Greens go for greens
+2. Green turtles go for greens.

 Adult greens are the only herbivorous sea turtles, eating seagrass and algae.

 3. Leatherbacks turtles are adapted for eating soft stuff.

 Leatherbacks eat jellyfish and other soft-bodied animals and have stiff spines in their throats to help them swallow this slippery prey.